Richard A. Houser

 Sweeping with a broom

-17th REGT, 2nd Battle Headquarters area
+17th REGT, 2nd Batt.
+Headquarters area

-17th REGT, 2nd Battle Headquarters area
+17th REGT, 2nd Batt.
+Headquarters area

-17th REGT, 2nd Battle Headquarters area
+17th REGT, 2nd Batt.
+Headquarters area

-17th REGT, 2nd Battle Headquarters area
+17th REGT, 2nd Batt.
+Headquarters area

-Leaving Pusan harbor
+Leaving Pusan Harbor

-Imjin river
+Imjin River

 Looking down wooded mountain